squid-cache/squid-cache.github.io/RoadMap/Tasks.rst

  * Cleanup Squid component macros that enable/disable components:
   1. make all the naming convention USE_* (with USE_SQUID_* for those which may clash with OS defines).
   2. make all have the same #if...#endif syntax (currently a mix of #if and #ifdef)
-  3. add a testbed scan to detect misuse of (2) syntax

  * Fix Squid-3 MD5 layer:
   1. migrate MD5 code to libcompat